j9t/little-books/manuscript/html-css-coding-guidelines.md

 —Douglas Crockford

 Coding guidelines govern how we write code.
 Throughout this book, I keep with the term _coding guidelines_, and use it liberally.
 I also apply it holistically—that is, I use the term to denote sets of guidelines that try to comprehensively define the formatting of all respective code, and not just represent a weak recommendation to “please indent.”
 Normally, coding guidelines will apply to non-minified, non-compressed working code.
-Live code (i.e., production code) constitutes an exception to some formatting guidelines.
+Live code (i.e., production code) constitutes an exception to formatting guidelines.

 Sometimes called standards, sometimes conventions, they can govern many code-related things.
 Wikipedia, for example, [tells us that](https://en.wikipedia.org/wiki/Coding_conventions)

 > Coding conventions are a set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a piece program written in this language.
 These conventions usually cover file organization, indentation, comments, declarations, statements, whitespace, naming conventions, programming practices, programming principles, programming rules of thumb, architectural best practices, etc.

 Most of the time, we find coding guidelines in big organizations and large projects.
-As individual developers, perhaps even hobbyist developers, we don’t need and perhaps appreciate them that much.
+As individual developers, perhaps hobbyist developers, we don’t need and perhaps appreciate them that much.
 But in those big organizations and large projects, coding guidelines are critical.
 Software and web development leave a lot of room for preference, and preference makes for inconsistency and confusion, if not kept at bay.

 As Wikipedia suggests, coding guidelines go beyond formatting; they can also cover development principles and, with that, direct development with an even firmer grip.